greatroboticslab/HumanoidRobotTrainingData/README.md

 	sbatch test_one.slurm

-There are also two scrips in the root of the repo:
+There are also two scripts in the root of the repo:

 	generate_motions.slurm
 	setup.sh